iblh/material-theme-docs/intro-en.md

 ### qrcode

 Use this to show qrcode in your article.

-Need `hexo-helper-qrcode` to support this feature:
+- enable: show qrcode button in post or not.
+- use: choose which method to generate the Qrcode.
+Available value of "use": plugin | online

+> When using `plugin`, you need to install `hexo-helper-qrcode` to support this feature.
+Using `npm install hexo-helper-qrcode --save` to install the plugin.
+> When using `online`, the Qrcode will generate by `pan.baidu.com`.
+We DO NOT recommend you to use it.

 ## Menu Settings

+### toc

+Choose whether the line_number of toc(Table of Content) will show or not.
+Available value of "linenumber": true | false

 ### sns